alexqfredrickson/notes/terraform.md

 ### `terraform apply`

+`terraform apply` applies Terraform *plans* against Terraform *backends* (which store state).
+By default, it generates a new plan.
+You can also give it a plan from `terraform plan`.

-Applies Terraform *plans* against Terraform *backends*.
-This is an asychronous operation that supports up to ten concurrent nodes by default.
+* This is an asychronous operation that supports up to ten concurrent nodes by default.

 #### `terraform apply -replace`